diegolorenzo12/Compiler/docs/CFG-left-factoring.md

-# CFG Without Left Recursion
+# CFG Without Left Recursion and with left factoring

-This document extends the [CFG](CFG.md) file by removing the left recursion from the grammar rules.
+This document extends the [CFG-LR](CFG-LR.md) file by removing the left recursion and left factoring from the grammar rules.

-## Grammar Rules without left recursion
 <a id="PROGRAM"></a>
 **PROGRAM → <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[GLOBAL_DECLARATIONS](#GLOBAL_DECLARATIONS) [PROGRAM_PRIME](#PROGRAM_PRIME)**